cin4ed/quad-compress/readme.md

 # QUAD-COMPRESS

-Image compressor using quadtree data structure in JS
+Web image compressor using quadtree data structure in JS

 ## What is a Quadtree?